Continuity of the orthogeodesic foliation and ergodic theory of the earthquake flow: Background

-completely determines the geometry of $X\setminus \lambda$ in the following sense.
-The {\bf arc complex} is the simplicial flag complex whose vertices are essential proper isotopy classes of embedded arcs, and where two vertices are joined if they have disjoint representatives.
-The {\bf weighted filling arc complex} $|\Arcfill(S\setminus \lambda)|_\RR$ forms an $\mathbb{R}_{>0}$-bundle over the subspace of the arc complex corresponding to filling arc systems; if $\lambda$ itself is filling then one also adds in a single point corresponding to the empty arc system.
-Then the map is a piecewise analytic mapping class group equivariant homeomorphism.
-See \cite[\S6]{shshI} for the general case, and \cite{Do,Luo, Ushijima} for the case that $\lambda$ is a multi-curve.
+The {\bf arc complex} $\mathscr{A}(Y)$ of a surface with boundary $Y$ is the simplicial flag complex whose vertices are essential proper isotopy classes of embedded arcs, and where two vertices are joined if they have disjoint representatives.
+The {\bf weighted filling arc complex} of $Y$ is either the cone

+when $Y$ is simply connected, or an $\mathbb{R}_{>0}$-bundle over the subspace of the arc complex corresponding to filling arc systems, when $Y$ is not.
+The weighted filling arc complex $|\Arcfill(S\setminus \lambda)|_\RR$ is the product over all complementary subsurfaces to $\lambda$.
+Generalizing work of \cite{Do,Luo, Ushijima} for when $\lambda$ is a multi-curve, in \cite[\S6]{shshI} we proved that the map is a piecewise analytic mapping class group equivariant homeomorphism.

 This induces a map $\T_g \to |\Arcfill(S\setminus\lambda)|_\RR$ obtained by cutting $X\in \T$ along the geodesic realization of $\lambda$ and recording the geometric weighted filling arc complex; abusing notation, this map is also denoted by $\arcwt$.
 In general, this map is not surjective, but rather maps onto a subspace $\mathscr B(S\setminus \lambda)\subset |\Arcfill(S\setminus\lambda)|_\RR$ cut out by equations that are linear on each cell (see \S7.3 of \cite{shshI}).